Contaminated water supply at Exeter school

 Posted: September 2, 2013

-Posted in: Food Poisoning Public Liability
+Posted in: Food Poisoning Public Place Accidents School Accidents

 A Carillion employee has been found guilty of producing a falsified document that provided greatly inaccurate figures concerning the level of iron present in a school’s water supply.
 Carillion is responsible for the infrastructure at six schools in Exeter, one being St Peter’s C of E School.
 St Peter’s C of E School had readings that revealed dangerously high levels of iron, while another Carillion-run school’s water supply – West Exe College – contained legionella, the bacterium that causes Legionnaires disease.